VanAurum/coding-test/README.md

 $ python cli.py
 ```

-You should see the default CLI menu that looks like this
+You should see the default CLI menu that looks like this:

 ```
 ------------------------------